tytydraco/yessleep/out/Every_night_a_truck_drives_around_my_apartment_complex_playing_a_strange_warning_Update_2.md

-"No no no no no no no no no" I repeated, tears treating to dislodge themselves from the corners of my eyes.
+"No no no no no no no no no" I repeated, tears threatening to dislodge themselves from the corners of my eyes.